-This collection of tips, inspired by guest feedback, may be of assistance as you plan your visit to the National Museum of Play®.
+This collection of tips, inspired by guest feedback, may be of assistance as you plan your visit to The Strong museum.

 Length of visit

 The museum offers 150,000 square feet of dynamic exhibit space, so give your family enough time to explore.
 The average visit is around four hours, but many guests choose to play all day long.
 Be sure to check the museum event calendar to see if there are special activities or themed programming taking place during the day of your visit so you can schedule accordingly.
 The food court and Bill Gray’s at the Skyliner Diner offer many choices for snack and meal time.

 Limited free parking is available at the museum for all guests on a first-come, first-served basis.
 On high visitation days, the museum lot may reach capacity early in the day.
 If space is not available on site at the time of your visit, you will find additional parking (fees apply) at neighboring municipal garages.
 The museum does not reimburse guests for parking off site.

 A sizeable food court features a variety of options—Pizza Hut® Express, Taco Bell® Express, and Subway™, plus Louie’s Sweet Shoppe, which serves ice cream and milkshakes.
 Bill Gray’s Restaurant, housed in the vintage Skyliner Diner, serves burgers, hot dogs, fries, and more.
 The food court is busiest between noon and 2 p.m., so you may want to consider having an early or late lunch to avoid waiting in line.

 Dining tables and chairs are reserved for restaurant customers only.
 Guests are welcome to picnic on museum grounds or enjoy snacks from home in lunchroom C. Food and beverage is not allowed in the exhibit areas of the museum.